CHAPTERS 49-51

 James opened his eyes.
 The prisoner cells were encased in concrete, but at the top of the walls dividing them spread a narrow span of empty space covered in a mesh of metal.

-He realized the voice had to be Davenport’s.
+He realized the voice had to be Hodgson’s.
 Everything was hazy.

 “I think so…” he said, wincing from the exertion.

-Very slowly, he forced himself to sit up, and leaned against the wall.
+Very slowly, he forced himself to sit up.
 His throat tightened, and tears welled up in his eyes.
 He exhaled, trying to get ahold of himself.

 An extremely long silence answered him.